Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dermatologist Asfa Akhtar, DO, explains why picking or popping your cysts is a bad idea, along with a few things you can do that are better at-home solutions.
+But no matter how inflamed, irritated or itchy they might be, picking at your cysts is the worst thing you can do.
+Dermatologist Taylor Bullock, MD, explains how picking or popping your cysts can worsen your condition, along with a few things you can do that are better at-home solutions.

 Why you shouldn’t pop hidradenitis suppurativa

-Hidradenitis suppurativa isn’t your usual acne, so don’t go popping them like normal pimples.
+HS isn’t your usual acne.
 The pits of hidradenitis suppurativa run so deep under your skin that they build tunnels with other cysts and fill up with a fluid mixture of blood and pus.
-If your cysts pop under your skin, you could cause an infection that spreads to other areas of your skin or to your bloodstream.
+If you force your cysts to pop, you could cause an infection that spreads to other areas of your skin or to your bloodstream.

-“I would not advise anyone to be playing with their cysts,” says Dr. Akhtar.
-“These cysts drain into your veins, so you could introduce bacteria that wasn’t there before and it can go the other way and cause an infection in your bloodstream.”
+“I would not advise anyone to try popping their cysts,” says Dr. Bullock.
+“These cysts are located deep in the skin and could introduce bacteria into your body that could lead to an infection in your bloodstream.”

 This can also lead to irreversible scarring and changes in pigmentation.

-In most cases, hidradenitis suppurativa cysts will drain on their own because your skin is thin enough and will break open easily.
-If you have a draining cyst, it’s important that you keep the area clean with antibiotic washes or rubbing alcohol, and keep the area bandaged until you’re able to see your doctor.
-If you use rubbing alcohol to clean an inflamed cyst, make sure you don’t resort to that method often, as you could dry out your skin and worsen your condition.
+In most cases, HS cysts will naturally drain on their own because your skin is thin enough and will break open easily.
+Don’t let this discourage you: It’s part of the healing process.
+But, you want to make sure you’re taking care of these affected areas so they don’t continue to get infected.
+If your HS cysts pop, you should keep the area clean with antibiotic washes or rubbing alcohol, and keep the area bandaged until you’re able to see your doctor.

 Advertisement

-Warm compresses can also help drain your cysts.
-Dr. Akhtar recommends taking a warm shower and letting that water hit the affected area to help with drainage.
+If your cysts aren’t draining, try using warm compresses or warm water.
+Dr. Bullock recommends taking a warm shower and letting that water hit the affected area to help promote the drainage process.

-At the first sign of cysts, you should see your doctor long before the cysts start to drain.
+At the first sign of cysts, you should see your doctor long before they start to drain.

-“You should never wait until it gets to that point,” cautions Dr. Akhtar.
-“As soon as you feel that you are getting any kind of pimples in your underarms or groin area, and acne treatments you might have done at home aren’t working, you should go see a board-certified dermatologist.”
+“You should never wait until it gets to that point,” cautions Dr. Bullock.
+“As soon as you feel that you are getting any kind of pimples in your underarms or groin area, you should go see a board-certified dermatologist — especially if any of your at-home acne treatments aren’t working.”

-If the affected area is increasingly inflamed or reddened and sensitive to pain, your doctor may suggest a steroid injection to reduce inflammation and stop cyst formation.
-Other possible solutions may also include laser hair removal or laser surgery for more severe cases.
+If the affected area is increasingly inflamed or reddened and sensitive to pain, your healthcare provider may suggest a steroid injection to reduce inflammation and stop cyst formation.
+Other possible solutions may also include laser hair removal or laser surgery for more severe, persistent cases.

 Advertisement